sfcta/report-tncs2020/content/ch5_labor.md

 California law limits drivers providing passenger transportation to “10 hours in any 24-hour period unless 8 consecutive hours off duty have elapsed.”1 Figure 20 shows the share of driver days by number of hours driven for each company.
 The data may indicate that drivers are exceeding legal drive time limits.
-Before COViD, 8% of Uber’s driver days exceeded 10 hours and during COViD 6% exceeded 10 hours.
-Before and during the COViD 4% of Lyft’s driver days exceeded 10 hours.
+Before COVID, 8% of Uber’s driver days exceeded 10 hours and during COVID 6% exceeded 10 hours.
+Before and during the COVID 4% of Lyft’s driver days exceeded 10 hours.
 While this report alone cannot confirm that a violation has occurred due to the 8 hours off duty provision, the reports do not account for additional factors like drivers who may be in violation due to driving for both services, or whose shifts straddle 2 or more calendar days.